ymmiah/AiTestPrep/README.md

 The AI Language Test Prep Platform provides an immersive and interactive learning experience, leveraging the power of Google Gemini to deliver personalized coaching.
 The application is structured into distinct, self-contained modules for different exams, allowing for easy expansion and focused learning paths.

 -   **UK Spouse Visa A2 English Test Prep:** The flagship module featuring a voice-to-voice chat with an AI examiner, providing instant, targeted feedback on performance.
+-   **B1 GESE Grade 5 Test Prep:** A dedicated module for the 10-minute speaking and listening test required for visa extensions and settlement in the UK.
 -   **IELTS Exam Preparation:** A comprehensive suite of tools to help users prepare for all four sections of the IELTS Academic & General Training tests.
 -   **Academic Learning:** An ethical AI-powered assistant designed to teach and improve academic writing skills, not just correct them.